Qi Xin: Personal life

 Qi met Xi Zhongxun in 1943 whilst studying at the middle school in Suide County.
 At the time, Xi was still married to his first wife, Hao Mingzhu (郝明珠), with whom he had three children.
-Later, the head of education at the Counter-Japanese Military and Political University wrote to Xi, introducing Qi Xin, after having met her sister and father.
+Later, the head of education at the Anti-Japanese Military and Political University wrote to Xi, introducing Qi Xin, after having met her sister and father.
 After sending Xi her own autobiographical introduction, the two married at the prefectural party office in Suide County on 28 April 1944.
 The couple had their first child in 1949, a daughter named Qiaoqiao (桥桥), followed by another daughter in 1952 named An'an (安安), and two sons named Jinping and Yuanping (远平).
 Following the births of each of her children, Qi only stayed at home until the baby was weaned before returning to her work.
 She came home at most once each week.
 The family led a frugal and austere lifestyle, not having shoes for the younger sons.

-Qi's younger brother, Qi Bu (齊步) (also known as Qi Ruixin (齊銳新)) (d.1987), was vice party secretary of the China National Gold Group and a top official in the gold and mineral exploration arm of the People’s Armed Police.
+Qi's younger brother, Qi Bu (齊步) (also known as Qi Ruixin (齊銳新)) (d.1987), was vice party secretary of the China National Gold Group and a top official in the gold and mineral exploration arm of the People's Armed Police.
 CCP leader Xi Jinping considered him "very close".

 Qi's nephew and first cousin to Xi Jinping, the son of Qi Bu, Chai Ming (齊明) was the chairman of Shenzhen ZTE Zhongxing Keyang Environmental Protection Co., Ltd. and director of GQY Video.
 Chai gained media attention for gambling US$39 million at Melbourne, Australia's Crown casino in one period of 18 months.